specode/SpeVim/README.md

 ## About

-This is my persion use vim config.
+This is my personally use vim config.

 My main work on Go, PHP, You can fork this repositorie and modify it until you like.